-Delicious moist vegan chocolate cupcakes with a vegan chocolate frosting that is actually good for you (aka healthy) and a Vegan Dessert Cookbook Giveaway!
+Delicious moist vegan chocolate cupcakes with a vegan chocolate frosting that is actually good for you (aka healthy).

 Since starting on this dessert blogging journey I have learnt a lot about dietary restrictions that I had no clue excited before.
 Sure, I knew that a vegan diet/lifestyle means avoiding all animal-related products.
 Consequently I thought most desserts must be taboo altogether.